chrisduvivier/webserv/README.md

 - [DWise1's Sockets Programming Pages Dealing With and Getting Around Blocking Sockets] (http://dwise1.net/pgm/sockets/blocking.html#NONBLOCK)

+## Getting on the HTTP Response:
+- Find out how there are defined: https://www.rfc-editor.org/rfc/rfc2616#section-4.1

 ## Server Side
-- [ ] create a server-like program that listen for HTML request.
+- [x] create a server-like program that listen for HTML request.
 - [ ] make the server setup ports and maybe other things like servername FROM a config file (like nginx)
-- [ ]
+- [ ] Define a HttpRequest(HttpMessage) class and create it when reading client request/prepare response to the client.

 ## Client Side
+- [x] Simple socket that sends request to the server